proddata/node-cratedb/README.md

 # CrateDB HTTP API Client for Node.js

-This library is a lightweight Node.js client derived from `node-crate` for interacting with CrateDB via its **HTTP endpoint**.
+This library is a Node.js client derived from `node-crate` for interacting with CrateDB via its **HTTP endpoint**.
 Unlike libraries such as `node-postgres`, which use the PostgreSQL wire protocol, this client communicates with CrateDB's native HTTP API.

 > [!CAUTION]
-> While it provides basic functionality to interact with CrateDB, it is not production-ready and lacks the robustness of established libraries.
+> While it provides basic functionality to interact with CrateDB, it is **not** production-ready and lacks the robustness of established libraries.
 > For production use, consider mature libraries like [`node-postgres`](https://node-postgres.com/) which leverage CrateDB's PostgreSQL compatibility.

 ## Installation